Lin Ching-yi: Political stances

 Lin is supportive of pension reform, a larger tax on tobacco products, and amendments to marital law in Taiwan, so both men and women can consent to marriage at the age of eighteen.
 Lin and Yu Mei-nu have co-sponsored amendments to the Civil Code in an attempt to legalize same-sex marriage in Taiwan.
 Lin, who began attending parallel events hosted alongside the UN Commission on the Status of Women since 2012, has been critical of China's treatment of Taiwan on the international stage, and has backed calls for Taiwan to participate in intergovernmental organizations.

 In February 2020, Lin complimented the Central Epidemic Command Center on its actions during the COVID-19 pandemic, and petitioned the Mainland Affairs Council to maintain its protocols when arranging evacuation flights from China.

 On 4 May 2024, Lin was appointed a deputy minister of health and welfare under Chiu Tai-yuan.

+Controveries

+Repeated Misinformation Publications and Attacks Against Hong Kong People

+More than once, Lin has published false information about Hong Kong people and used it to attack Hong Kong people and oppose the Executive Yuan's measures to support Hong Kong people in response to the deteriorating situation in Hong Kong.